grisha/grisha.github.com/source/_posts/2013-10-25-mod-python-the-long-story.markdown

 For the next couple of years I made a living doing contracting work here and there.
 Needless to say, mod_python wasn’t exactly at the top of my priority list.
-But it was getting ever more popular, the mailing list busier, thouhg it didn’t make any money (for me at least).
+But it was getting ever more popular, the mailing list busier, though it didn’t make any money (for me at least).
 I tried my best to keep everything running in whatever spare time I had, answering emails and releasing new versions periodically.
 Finding time for it was increasingly difficult, especially given that most of the